 The Zamboni Machine Debuts

 Zamboni was sure there was an easier way to accomplish this task and went to work trying to build an ice resurfacing machine.
 His first idea involved a sled towed by a tractor.
 It didn’t work.
-After years of tinkering, he changed course and developed a self-contained vehicle that shaved and washed the ice, and then created a new layer of ice.
+After years of tinkering, he changed course and developed a self-propelled vehicle that shaved and washed the ice, and then created a new layer of ice.
 In 1949, he unveiled the Model A Zamboni Ice Resurfacer and ice skating was never the same.

 (Side note: Before we get any further, we should make clear that “Zamboni” is not a noun, as there are other types of ice resurfacing machines.
 Therefore, the vehicle is not “a Zamboni,” it is a Zamboni ice resurfacing machine.)